Help us improve your experience.

 • Configure a GRE (gr-) interface.
 The gr- interface contains a local address and destination address.
 It comes up as soon as it is configured.
 You can even configure an IP address on the gr- interface.

 • Configure a route to reach the destination subnet (end-to-end connectivity).
-You can configure either a static route through the gr- interface or use an interior gateway protocol (IGP) such as OSPF.
+You can configure either a static route through the gr- interface or use an IGP such as OSPF.

 Overview

 GRE tunnels are designed to be completely stateless, which means that each tunnel endpoint does not keep any information about the state or availability of the remote tunnel endpoint.
-Normally, a GRE tunnel interface comes up as soon as it is configured, and it stays up as long as there is a valid tunnel source address or interface that is up.
+A GRE tunnel interface becomes active once configured.
+It stays active with a valid tunnel source address or interface.

 Configuration